-How salary and dividends differ as an incorporated physician
+How salary and dividends differ as an incorporated physician or dentist

 During your working years, your earnings need to cover both your current financial needs as well as establishing savings to finance your future.